Approximately less than a minute to read

 Thank you for writing this, I think it really shows people what happens at large "farms" across the world!!!

-almost 3 years ago Stephanie S said:
+about 3 years ago Stephanie S said:

 This is for our swap.
 This was very, very powerful.
 I'm not a vegetarian but it's pieces like these that kind of...push me toward wanting to be one.
 I think cruelty against animals is terrible, and your poem illustrates it perfectly.
 It was very chilling, as well.